screeps/docs/source/contributed/earlyEnergyManagement.md

 ### Container Mining efficiency
 There are various ways to increase the efficiency of your miner & carrier pair.
 Here is a small list of ideas for you to consider:
 * The number of CARRY parts a carrier uses, can be adjusted to the distance from the storage to the source.
-* The number of WORK parts the miner uses, can be adjustet to the amount of energy the source holds.
+* The number of WORK parts the miner uses, can be adjusted to the amount of energy the source holds.
-* You could use the pull feature to create miners withour any MOVE parts at all.
+* You could use the pull feature to create miners without any MOVE parts at all.
 * The miner could have extra WORK parts to repair its container itself.
 * Miners and carriers will make up the major part of your creep population.
 It is worthwhile to think about CPU efficiency for those roles in particular.
 Miners and carriers could, for example, store the IDs of objects they interact with in memory.
 This way, you avoid the need to find these objects every tick.